-Most of the stations had closed to passenger traffic following the Second World War, Edwalton closed 'temporarily' in 1941 and never officially re-opened but Grimston and Old Dalby survived a little longer.
+Most of the stations had closed to passenger traffic following the Second World War, Edwalton closed 'temporarily' on 28th July 1941 and never officially re-opened but Grimston and Old Dalby survived a little longer. |

 The

-stations were closed as follows:|
+stations were closed as follows:

 Station |